 Poor sleep patterns have major repercussions on DNA repair, which is in high need during illness.
-It is when we repair and heal, and when get deep, relaxing sleep for 7-8 hours, our body can regain health.
+It is when we repair and heal, and when getting deep, relaxing sleep for 7-9 hours, our body can regain health.

 We often overlook just how important clean, mineral water is.
-When you break down what is in tap water and even most bottled water, you see a wide range of herbicides, heavy metals, fluoride and other toxins.
-Reverse osmosis systems while adding trace minerals like Concentrace or bottled mineral water like Gerolsteiner are very important.
-It is hard to be well if the water you are drinking all day contains harmful agents.
+When you break down what is in tap water and even most bottled water, you see a wide range of herbicides, heavy metals, fluoride, and other toxins.
+Choose clean, filtered water and mineral water when available.

 Shallow breathing causes hypoxia, which affects the entire immune system.
 Be conscious of how you hold your body and how you breathe.
 Relaxing breathing throughout the day delivers oxygen and nutrients to all your tissues.